 A Master Plan was developed by Carlton Abbott and Douglass Mettler which addressed the physical layout of the 400 acre plantation so it would meet the restoration and other practical goals.
 And all other goals were balanced against protecting the historic resources both above and underground.
 This meant location of road systems, site preparation, selection of building sites, had to be carefully planned.

 The historic restoration team was composed of experts in historic house restoration, decorative arts, engineering, landscaping, archaeology and the many crafts and specialties necessary to pull off the ambitious project.
-On the Team’s recommendation, the Schorschs decided to focus the restoration on John Hartwell Cocke II’s period of residence, from 1803-09, since the most plentiful historic, archaeological and existing architectural evidence survived from that time.
-The Team coordinated all work on the plantation and met or communicated weekly on all aspects of the work, with regular input from the Schorschs.
+On the Team’s recommendation, the Schorsches decided to focus the restoration on John Hartwell Cocke II’s period of residence, from 1803-09, since the most plentiful historic, archaeological and existing architectural evidence survived from that time.
+The Team coordinated all work on the plantation and met or communicated weekly on all aspects of the work, with regular input from the Schorsches.
 On-site work was under the daily direction of the Project Coordinator, Thomas Gavin.